LLNL/axom/src/axom/slic/docs/sphinx/sections/getting_started.rst

 .. note::

-   By default, ``SLIC_ERROR()`` will print the specified message and a stacktrace to the corresponding output destination and call ``abort()``, which aborts the application.
+   By default, ``SLIC_ERROR()`` will print the specified message and a stacktrace to the corresponding output destination and call :ref:`axomProcessAbort` to gracefully abort the application.
 This behavior can be toggled by calling ``slic::disableAbortOnError()``.
 See the `Slic Doxygen API Documentation`_ for more details.